samjwill/nvim-unception/README.md

 There are a few options for using Neovim as your editor for git from within Neovim itself.

-The first option is to make git defer editing (e.g. the commit message when running `git commit`) to the host session, and block until the host unloads the buffer being edited.
-This can be done by setting your .git core.editor to pass the `g:unception_block_while_host_edits=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/ba56af2ff49cd23ac19fcffe7840a78c58a89c9b/.gitconfig#L5)).
+The first option is to make git defer editing to the host session, and block until the host unloads the buffer being edited.
+This can be done by setting your git `core.editor` to pass the `g:unception_block_while_host_edits=1` argument (like [this](https://github.com/samjwill/dotfiles/blob/ba56af2ff49cd23ac19fcffe7840a78c58a89c9b/.gitconfig#L5)).